top of page

 Pepeete Town Hall.

-Back on the ship that evening, Janet and I attended a local Polynesian dance group performance.
+Back on the ship that evening, Janet and I attended a local Polynesian dance group, "O Tahiti E," performance.

 With an additional, unplanned day in Papeete, Janet and I took a ferry to Moorea, then hired a tour guide to sightsee.